 Maybe many of the 100 people you asked happen to randomly be freshman.
-The mean was likely to be less than that of the overall population of the college.
+The mean is likely to be less than that of the overall population of the college.
 Maybe you randomly sampled a lot of faculty members, so the mean of the sample was actually higher than that of the campus population.

 When you collect a lot of random samples you will get a lot of sample means, one for each sample.
 Keep in mind that there is likely to be a difference between how the sample means that you collect are distributed relative to the population mean.
 It is still possible that even if you collect multiple samples that none of the sample means will be close to the population mean.
 Generally, by collecting more samples you will get a mean for each sample.
-Looking at the mean of all the sample means the estimates of the population will tend to be more accurate.
+Looking at the mean of all the sample makes the estimates of the population tend to be more accurate.

-Remember that the standard deviation is a measurement of how much a data set varies from the mean or how spread out the data is.
+Remember that the standard deviation is a measurement of how much a data set varies from the mean, or how spread out the data is.
 A relatively high standard deviation indicates that the data is more spread out than if the standard deviation were lower.